Welcomes you!

 2.4%+

-Employee Assistance Programs (EAP) implemented in organisations in 2025, with a further increase of 2.1% by 2030 towards reduction of employee absenteeism and focus on wellbeing.
+Employee Assistance Programs (EAP) implemented in organisations in 2025, with a further increase of 2.1% by 2030 towards reduction of employee absenteeism and focus on wellbeing

-Information sourced from Ibis World and current as of August 2025
+Information current as of October 2025

 Client Examples